djagerif/comfort2mqtt/DOCS.md

 * [UCM/Wifi01] - Not Recommended (WiFi) - Firmware 7.176

-* [UCM/Eth03] - Recommended (LAN) - Firmware 7.176
+* [UCM/Eth03 or Eth03 Mainboard Plug-in] - Recommended (LAN) - Firmware 7.176

-This software _requires_ a fully functional UCM/Ethernet or UCM/Wifi configuration with inactivity timeouts set to default values of 2 minutes.
+This software _requires_ a fully functional Comfort Ethernet or Wifi configuration with inactivity timeout set to the default value of 2 minutes.
 The UCM/Wifi is not recommended due to possible connectivity issues that could arise from switching between different AP's or other possible sources of RF noise.
-For best performance it is recommended to use the UCM/Eth03 which uses a physical LAN connection.
-Use a good quality CAT5e or better cable between the UCM/Eth03 and your network device.
+For best performance it is recommended to use either the UCM/Eth03 or the onboard Eth03 Plug-in module on the newer CM9001 Comfort Ultra models.
+Use a good quality CAT5e or better cable between Comfort and your network device.

-If your network is segmented using a firewall, or any other device, you must ensure all applicable ports are allowed between Home Assistant and the Comfort Ethernet Module (UCM).
+If your network is segmented using a firewall, or any other similar device, you must ensure all applicable ports are allowed between Home Assistant and the Comfort.
 The default port for the UCM/Eth03 is TCP/1002 which is Port #2 of a UCMEth03.

 ⚠️ The UCM/WiFi uses port TCP/3000 as the default port.
 Any port may be used as long as there are no overlaps with existing services on the network.